MarioJrodas/osTicket-postinstall/README.md

 Create a user with the name Lebron James (for this lab, we’ll create just one user).

-8. Configure SLA (Service Level Agreements)
+8. Set up SLA (Service Level Agreements)
 SLAs are used to notify agents how quickly a ticket should be handled.

 Go to Admin Panel / Manage / SLA.

 Create the following 3 SLAs:

-SEV-A: Critical – needs immediate attention
+SEV-A: Critical – HIGH PRIOTITY!!!!

 SEV-B: Medium priority